burtr/reu-cfs/reu-cfs-2023/git-install.md

 NT Kernel project as a collaboration.
 When Microsoft found that it was better off on its own, only the win32 OS server was fully implemented.

 See the [How To Geek](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) for the procedure.

 ## Linux

 ### <a name="GitLinux">Git: Linux</a>

 On Ubuntu,

 > `sudo apt-get install git`

+Note that MacOs has <a href="https://multipass.run/">Multipass</a>, a frameless Ubuntu virtual machine for Mac.
+It might be tricky for Jupyter, as the running Ubuntu does not know about the Mac windowing system.
+However, the file systems are merged, so you can work in both worls on the same file.